C. R. Vijayakumari

 C. R. Vijayakumari is an Indian actress in the Tamil film industry from 1953 to 2003.

 Film career

+Vijayakumari debuted under the name Mohana.
+Subsequently, the name Vijayakumari was chosen.
 Vijayakumari is known for her ability to convincingly transform herself into the characters she portrays.
 She is noted for her Tamil diction and dialog delivery.
-Her acting credits in films include Kumudam, Saradha, Kumgumam, Santhi, Aanandhi, Avan Pithan, Alli, Thedi vantha thirumagal, Pachai Vilakku, Naanum oru penn, Paar Magale Paar, Kaakkum Karangal, Policekãran Magal, Kodimalar and Aalayamani.
+Her acting credits in films include Kumudam, Saradha, Kumgumam,Naanum Oru Penn Santhi, Aanandhi, Avan Pithan, Alli, Thedi vantha thirumagal, Pachai Vilakku, Paar Magale Paar, Kaakkum Karangal, Policekãran Magal, Kodimalar, and Aalayamani.
 One of her best performances is as Kannagi in the movie Poompuhar.
 The film, written by M. Karunanidhi, features the longest dialogue spoken by a female actor till today.